 Net deferred tax assets are reduced by a valuation allowance if we believe it is more-likely-than-not such net deferred tax assets will not be realized.
 Establishing or reducing a tax valuation allowance requires us to make assessments about the timing of future events, including the probability of expected future taxable income and available tax planning strategies.
-At December 31, 2017, the aggregate valuation allowance provided against deferred tax assets was CLP 36.3 billion.
-The actual amount of deferred income tax benefits realized in future periods will likely differ from the net deferred tax assets reflected in our December 31, 2017 consolidated balance sheet due to, among other factors, possible future changes in income tax law or interpretations thereof in the jurisdictions in which we operate and differences between estimated and actual future taxable income.
+At December 31, 2018, the aggregate valuation allowance provided against deferred tax assets was CLP 54 billion.
+The actual amount of deferred income tax benefits realized in future periods will likely differ from the net deferred tax assets reflected in our December 31, 2018 consolidated balance sheet due to, among other factors, possible future changes in income tax law or interpretations thereof in the jurisdictions in which we operate and differences between estimated and actual future taxable income.
 Any such factors could have a material effect on our current and deferred tax positions.
 A high degree of judgment is required to assess the impact of possible future outcomes on our current and deferred tax positions.

 Tax laws in jurisdictions in which we have a presence are subject to varied interpretation, and tax positions we may take could be subject to significant uncertainty regarding whether the position will be ultimately sustained after review by the relevant tax authority.
 We recognize the financial statement effects of a tax position when it is more-likely-than-not, based on technical merits, that the position will be sustained upon examination.
 The determination of whether the tax position meets the more-likely-than-not threshold requires a facts-based judgment using all information available.
 In a number of cases, we have concluded that the more-likely-than-not threshold is not met and, accordingly, the amount of tax benefit recognized in our consolidated financial statements is different than the amount taken or expected to be taken in our tax returns.
-As of December 31, 2017, the amount of unrecognized tax benefits for financial reporting purposes, but taken or expected to be taken in our tax returns, was CLP 129.4 billion.
+As of December 31, 2018, the amount of unrecognized tax benefits for financial reporting purposes, but taken or expected to be taken in our tax returns, was CLP 166.8 billion, all of which would have a favorable impact on our effective income tax rate if ultimately recognized, after considering amounts that we would expect to be offset by valuation allowances.